JinyuanShao/Recognize-damaged-buildings/README.md

 # BDD-Net
-A deep learning model that recognize damaged buildings for based on post-disaster satellite imagery.
+A deep learning model that recognize damaged buildings based on post-disaster satellite imagery.